We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 With a steel core and 430mm locking length, the light-weight, practical and affordable Hiplok Z weighs only 80 grams and is the perfect addition to a complete security solution.

-Our thoughts about this lock type: Don’t buy cable locks without anything stronger!
+Don’t buy cable locks without anything stronger!
 Unfortunately, there are no cable locks that provide meaningful security on their own.
 A simple pair of bolt cutters or rose clippers will make short work of even the strongest cable locks available.

 Cable locks can be a useful addition to an overall security solution but should never be used on their own.
 They are best utilized for securing low-cost parts like wheels, helmets or seat posts.
 The looping steel cables that usually come with Kryptonite Evolution D-locks are generally of high-quality materials.